What Do Millenials Look For in a Home?

 If you’re thinking about selling your home, you’ve got two factors in your favor right now.
 Home inventory is low, and demand for homes is sky-high.
-Millennials (born between 1981-1996) are buying more homes than any other age group, and that trend is expected to continue.
-The coronavirus pandemic is helping with this surge, thanks to low-interest rates and the desire for more space as people spend more time at home.
+Millennials (people born between 1981-1996) are buying more homes than any other age group – often taking advantage of the benefits of FHA loans – and that trend is expected to continue.
+The coronavirus pandemic helped with this surge, thanks to the low-interest rates and the desire for more space as people spend more time at home.

 Tech-savvy millennials want tech-savvy homes.
 The most popular features are the ones that make tasks faster and simpler.
 Adding to the appeal, they’re also controlled by voice command through Google Home or Amazon’s Alexa, or remotely by smartphone apps.

-Outside the home, smart sprinkler systems water the lawn based on soil and weather conditions, rather than a programmed schedule.
+If investing heavily in smart technology, don’t forget to think about what can be installed outside the home, too.
+For example, smart sprinkler systems that water the lawn based on soil and weather conditions, rather than on a programmed schedule.

-This is an eco-conscious age group, and they’ll favor a home with a smaller carbon footprint.
-Solar panels and energy-efficient windows, efficient insulation, appliances, and lighting are huge draws.
-Energy Star-rated appliances, in particular, are a top demand for millenials.
-Close behind is an Energy Star rating for the whole home.
+Millennials are an eco-conscious age group, and they’ll favor a home with a smaller carbon footprint over any other.
+Solar panels, energy-efficient windows, efficient insulation, appliances, and lighting are all things millennials look for in a home, or would prefer to have.
+Energy Star-rated appliances, in particular, are a top demand for millennials.
+Close behind is a good Energy Star rating for the whole home.

 While it’s harder right now to “get away from it all”, millennials still want to get outside.
-Millennial homebuyers rank the backyard as a top priority.
+Millennial homebuyers rank the backyard as a top priority, according to MyMove.
 Outdoor spaces serve as an oasis for relaxing, recreating, and socializing.
 Yards with decks/patios and room for kids and dogs to play are especially appealing.

-Speaking of dogs, millennials are obsessed.
-Nearly three-quarters of millennials own a pet according to the American Pet Products Association.
-Many in this generation prefer pets to children, and millennial home buyers may pass on a property if it doesn’t meet their fur babies’ needs.
-Learn how to make your yard more dog-friendly with this video.
+Speaking of dogs, millennials are obsessed!
+Nearly three-quarters of millennials own a pet, according to the American Pet Products Association.
+Many in this generation even prefer pets to children, and millennial home buyers may pass on a property if it doesn’t meet their fur babies’ needs.

 Of course, if you’re buying a home with the intention of renting it out, beware of renters with too many pets.
 Make sure you’re familiar with the eviction process if the pets damage your home.